ghassanpl/reflector/AttributeIdeas.md

 ### Pre/Post/Validation
 * [record/field] **OnAfterLoad**=funcname, **OnBeforeSave**=funcname
 * [field] **Validator**=methodname - will generate a ValidateFields(callback) function for the class (customizable)
-	`methodname` must be a valid method in the class? how to handle this?
+	* `methodname` must be a valid method in the class?
+	* how to handle this?
 Should we also generate a Validate[FieldName] function?
 What's the callback for?
+	* I guess we should call this after serialization (of entire struct or per field?)

 ### Container Accessors